Sudu-09-Nep/Brucella_phylo/05_core_SNP_tree/README.md

 IQ-TREE:
 - automatically tests models
-- gives bootstrap and SH-aLRT support
+- gives robust ML inference with bootstrap and SH-aLRT support, so that we can compare its topology to - `gubbins_raxml.final_tree.tre`.
 - is widely used for bacterial core-genome trees

 Together, they give a fast, well-supported ML tree on recombination-free